denistsoi/franklinchen.github.io/source/_posts/2011-09-26-i-dont-feel-like-practicing-but-im-gonna-do-it-anyway.markdown

 What it comes down to is, you have to decide what is important, and act accordingly.
 What is important may not be what your friends think is important.
 It may not be what your spouse thinks is important.
 It may not be what your society thinks is important.
 But if you truly believe, then you have a stark choice: go ahead anyway, or quit.
 Do not go halfway.
 A [wise sage](http://en.wikipedia.org/wiki/Yoda) said:

+{% blockquote %}
 Do or do not.
 There is no try.
+{% endblockquote %}

 {% img http://upload.wikimedia.org/wikipedia/en/9/96/CGIYoda.jpg Yoda with light saber %}